vitercik/ai4algs_25/project.md

 ### Depth of analysis (3 pts)

+You should include a coherent analysis that explains how and why your idea works or fails.
 Tools to illustrate depth include:
 - Ablations isolating methodological components
 - Fair baselines/metrics (e.g., both classical and learned methods)
 - Generalization tests (e.g., out-of-distribution instances)